sergei-fomichev/wrkr/README.md

 # wrkr
 Sergei Fomichev and Mike Stowell

+We will update our progress for each week below.
+The most recent week appears at top, and older progress appears at the bottom.

+## Progress: March 29 - April 4 2016

+### Mobile + Smartwatch App

+- Implemented and tested the API for the Java/mobile side
+- Using a partial wakelock + accelerometer re-register combination to keep the watches accelerometer on
+  - only one or the other does not work, but so far using both seems fine.
+Needs more testing.

+### Web + Leap Motion

 ## Progress: March 22 - March 28 2016

 ### Mobile + Smartwatch App